Shahad24/AICITY2022_Track3_Team95/README.md

 The workflow for training action classification model is as follow:
   1. Dataset preparation <br/>
     - **Trimming Videos** the input videos should be a trimmed videos i.e., contains only one action in each video. <br/>
-    - **Driver Tracking** (pendding) to detect and track driver spatial location in the video, then crop each video based on the driver bounding box. <br/>
+    - **Driver Tracking** (In progress) to detect and track driver spatial location in the video, then crop each video based on the driver bounding box. <br/>
     - **Image Colorization** to increase the size of the dataset, we use one of the synthetic data generation techniques. <br/>
     - **Prepare csv Files** for the training and validation sets.
   2. Download checkpoints from [google drive here](https://drive.google.com/drive/folders/1tN4aTWhPcCjnHzIvaVOjxVsYGfB13L0L?usp=sharing)